DeepProtein: Deep Learning Library and Benchmark for Protein Sequence Learning: Introduction

 \textbf{Challenges.} Previous benchmarks related to molecular learning have offered valuable insights regarding their respective libraries and implementation interfaces.
-DeepPurpose\footnote{\url{https://github.com/kexinhuang12345/DeepPurpose}}~\citep{huang2020deeppurpose} has provided an interface that implements the task with a majority of drug discovery tasks, which only has protein-protein interaction and protein function prediction implemented.
+DeepPurpose\footnote{\url{https://github.com/kexinhuang12345/DeepPurpose}} \citep{huang2020deeppurpose} has provided an interface that implements the task with a majority of drug discovery tasks, which only has protein-protein interaction and protein function prediction implemented.
 Datasets on proteins are lacking as well.
 TorchProtein\footnote{\url{https://github.com/DeepGraphLearning/PEER_Benchmark} }~\citep{xu2022peer}, also named as PEER, implemented most of the tasks in the protein field.
-In terms of models, the focus has largely been on \textit{sequential} learning methods: Convolutional Neural Networks (CNNs), Transformers, and ESM architectures.
-This suggests that there are still many \textit{structural} methods available for consideration.
-Furthermore, PEER's interface is not user-friendly without prior domain knowledge in graphs and biochemistry.
-This situation presents an opportunity to improve the existing interface with regard to simplicity and comprehensibility.
+In terms of models, the focus has largely been on \textit{sequence-based} methods: Convolutional Neural Networks (CNNs), Transformers, and ESM architectures. {This suggests that there are still many \textit{structure-based} methods (GNN) or pre-trained protein language models available (such as ProtBert or Prot-T5) for consideration.} Furthermore, PEER's interface is not user-friendly without prior domain knowledge in graphs and biochemistry.
+This presents an opportunity to improve the existing interface regarding simplicity and comprehensibility.

 \textbf{Solutions.} To address these challenges, in this paper, we propose \mname, which aims to benchmark mainstream and cutting-edge deep learning models on a wide range of AI-solvable protein sequence learning tasks.
 We investigate the performance of various deep learning models on a wide range of protein sequence learning tasks.
 We analyze each method's advantages and disadvantages when performing each task (working as the explainer for each task).
 We have provided user-friendly and well-wrapped interfaces to facilitate domain experts' research.